1kko/email2rss/readme.md

 4. Run `make run` to start the container.
 5. Browse to `http://localhost:8000` to see the generated RSS feeds.

+## Tip
+You might want to use Tailscale's `funnel` to serve your local server to the internet.
+This way you can access your RSS feeds from anywhere.

 ## License

 MIT